Ghangad

-Ghangad is a fort situated near 30km from Lonavla-Khandala and 100 km from Pune in Maharashtra state, India.
+Ghangad is a fort situated near 30km from Lonavala-Khandala and 100 km from Pune in Maharashtra state, India.
 It is an important fort in the Pune district.
 The fort restoration is done by the Shivaji Trail group with the help of local villagers.
 Restoration work took place in 2011-12.
 The fort is at least 300 years old.

 History

 Very little information is available about the history of the fort.
 It was used for keeping prisoners and for keeping watch on the trade route from Pune to Konkan.
 Until 1818 the fort was under the Maratha empire.
-Ot was surrendered to British forces after the fall of Korigad on 17 March 1818.
+It was surrendered to British forces after the fall of Korigad on 17 March 1818.

 How to reach

-The fort can be reached by road via Tamhini ghat road or via Lonavla.
-The nearest town is Lonavla which is 30km from the base village of the fort i.e. Ekole.
+The fort can be reached by road via Tamhini ghat road or via Lonavala.
+The nearest town is Lonavala which is 30km from the base village of the fort i.e. Ekole.
 There are good hotels at Lonavla, now tea and snacks are also available in small hotels on the way at Peth Shahapur.
 The road becomes rugged in the Saltar pass.
 The trekking path starts from the hillock south of the Ekole village.
 The route is very safe and wide.
 There is a dense forest on the trekking route.
 It takes about half an hour to reach the entrance gate of the fort.
 The night stay on the fort can be made on the flat ground near the entrance or GarjaiDevi temple on the way to Fort.
 This fort is approachable in all seasons.
 The villagers from the Ekole make night stay and food arrangements at reasonable rates.